Do text-free diffusion models learn discriminative visual representations?: Introduction

 \section{Introduction}

 For generative tasks, a deep learning model seeks to synthesize or edit parts of images, while for discriminative tasks, it learns to label images or parts of images.
-There have been works like \cite{DBLP:journals/corr/abs-2006-07733} claiming that representations learned for one are not well-suited for the other because generative models rely on representations that capture low-level (pixel, texture) details as opposed to discriminative models requiring high-level (structural, object) details.
-But we argue that both of these can be considered complementary and intuitively should help each other because both need a semantic understanding of the underlying structure.
-Examples of this phenomenon can be seen in literature, \textit{e.g.} classifier guidance (discriminative) and/or text conditioning help boost the generative performance of both Diffusion Models and StyleGANs~\cite{dhariwal2021diffusion, rombach2022high, Sauer2021ARXIV} while generative augmentations and reconstructive objectives tend to enhance recognition capabilities~\cite{besnier2020dataset, zhang2021datasetgan, li2022bigdatasetgan, jahanian2022generative, sariyildiz2023fake}.
-Similar insights have been discovered in the field of Natural Language Processing (NLP) where the advent of masked modeling has led to methods like BERT~\cite{kenton2019bert} and GPT~\cite{brown2020language} which can solve both text generation as well as feature extraction at high-quality.
-Unified-IO~\cite{lu2023unifiedio} takes it a step further and solves diverse tasks in both visual and language domains.
+Traditionally, it has been believed that the representation learned for one is not well-suited for the other because generative models rely on representations that capture low-level (pixel, texture) details as opposed to discriminative models requiring high-level (structural, object) details~\cite{DBLP:journals/corr/abs-2006-07733}.
+However, there exist examples that show that they can help each other learn -- classifier guidance (discriminative) boosts the generative performance of Diffusion Models and StyleGANs~\cite{dhariwal2021diffusion, Sauer2021ARXIV} and generative augmentations help to enhance recognition capabilities~\cite{besnier2020dataset, zhang2021datasetgan, li2022bigdatasetgan, jahanian2022generative, sariyildiz2023fake}, etc. In this work, we discover that generative models, specifically pre-trained unconditional diffusion models, can not only help in discriminative tasks but inherently possess discriminative representation properties hidden inside.
+These properties, which pre-trained diffusion models possess out-of-the-box, are intrinsically developed through their generative training process.